xMazzmax/coiffeur-seren/README.md

 #### ♻️ Maintenance

 **Version control**
-Track changes with a tool as simple as [AutoSave for Microsoft Office Apps](https://support.microsoft.com/en-us/office/what-is-autosave-6d6bd723-ebfd-4e40-b5f6-ae6e8088f7a5) or a more complex system that gives you more control like [Git](https://git-scm.com/videos).
+Track changes with a tool as simple as [AutoSave for Microsoft Office Apps](https://support.microsoft.com/en-us/office/what-is-autosave-6d6bd723-ebfd-4e40-b5f6-ae6e8088f7a5).
+All you need for that is a Microsoft 365 (formerly Office 365) subscription, log into your OneDrive account on your PC, and activate AutoSave with one click of a button.
+Or you can use a free and more complex system that gives you more control like [Git](https://git-scm.com/videos) and is used by almost all software developers.

 **Regular reviews**
 Check the system from time to time, review and update it to ensure it remains relevant and effective.

 **Team training**
-Teach people on how to use the system effectively.
+Teach people what the system is about and – if relevant to them – how to use it effectively.

 **Feedback loop**
 Collect and implement feedback from the team and users to continuously improve the system.